 Symptoms of a bladder fistula include frequent urinary tract infections or one that is particularly complex to treat.
 Urine that smells like fecal matter is another sign that you have a fistula.
 You may also have fecal matter in your urine.
 A bladder fistula can cause you to release gas while you urinate.

-Dr. Khan performs surgery to repair your bladder fistula and prevent the cross-contamination that can occur.
+Dr. Veronikis performs surgery to repair your bladder fistula and prevent the cross-contamination that can occur.
 She places healthy tissue over the opening to close the abnormal connection and restore normal function to your bladder.

 Most rectal fistulas result after an infection in one of the glands that line your anus.
 The infection expands, forming a pus-filled abscess and a fistula attaching the gland to the abscess.
 A fistula can develop without the presence of an abscess, connecting the gland directly to your skin.